nDriaDev/react-tools/apps/react-tools-demo/src/markdown/getBase64.md

 # getBase64
 Function to obtain a Base64 from value specified if supported, otherwise throw an Error.
+[See demo](https://nDriaDev.io/react-tools/#/utils/getBase64)

 ## API